Job analysis is crucial in all human activities but like all human inventions, it also suffers from various limitations.

 To take a legitimate and valid decision about the compensation packages, benefits and grants of the workers, no amount of contemplation by the managers or supervisors will do.

 Only with the help of job analysis can they come to an unbiased and undisputable decision of allowances and perks related to a specific job.
-The allowances and reimbursement are decided depending on the liabilities and risks of the profession.
+The allowances and reimbursement are decided to depend on the liabilities and risks of the profession.

 Demerits or Disadvantages of Job Analysis: